wunderbrick/miso-reflex-platform-mashup/README.md

 ### Develop with Live Reload (Almost)

-Serve static assets for web dev by opening a separate terminal and running:

-`nix-shell -A shells.ghc ./defaultGhc.nix`

-`cd app/assets`

-`warp -d .`

-Next, in your main terminal:

-Make sure baseURL in DomHelpers.hs is set to "http://localhost:3000/" for local web dev.

 `nix-shell -A shells.ghc ./defaultGhc.nix --run 'ghcid -W -c "cabal --project-file=cabal.project new-repl app" -T Frontend.Frontend.runApp'`

-Use the app function in Frontend.Frontend instead of Main.main (the executable) for live reload.
-If you use Main.main from app-frontend and frontend as the cabal target, updating the library code won't trigger a ghcid reload, only updating Main will since ghcid is focusing on the executable.
-We still need the separate executables for things like nix-build and Android builds that expect a Main.main.
-We can't have multiple Main.mains in our library code so we have them split out into separate directories for when we need them with Nix.
-Similar reasoning applies to live reload with backend code, e.g., if you have Servant functions in some module imported by app-backend/Main, you'll want live reload with the backend code that gets imported into Main instead of the Main.main function itself.

 Go to http://localhost:3003/ in your browser.
 You still have to refresh the page on changes but you get automatic recompilation on saves.